Hymn: Terminology

 A writer of hymns is known as a hymnodist, and the practice of singing hymns is called hymnody; the same word is used collectively for those hymns associated with a particular denomination or period (e.g. "nineteenth-century Methodist hymnody" would mean the body of hymns written and/or used by Methodists in the 19th century).
 A specific collection of hymns is called a hymnal, hymn book or hymnary.
-These may or may not include music; among the hymnals without printed music, some include names of hymn tunes suggested for use with each text, in case readers already know the tunes or would like to find them elsewhere.
+These may or may not include music; among hymnals without printed music, some include names of hymn tunes suggested for use with each text, in case readers already know the tunes or would like to find them elsewhere.
 A student of hymnody is called a hymnologist, and the scholarly study of hymns, hymnists and hymnody is hymnology.
 The music to which a hymn may be sung is a hymn tune.

-Nondenominational evangelical churches may classify traditional songs as hymns while more contemporary worship songs are not considered hymns.
+Nondenominational evangelical churches may classify traditional songs as hymns, while more contemporary worship songs are not considered hymns.
 The reason for this distinction is unclear, but according to some it is due to the radical shift of style and devotional thinking that began in the late 1960s with the Jesus movement and Jesus music.
 In recent years, Christian traditional hymns have seen a revival in some churches, usually more Reformed or Calvinistic in nature, as modern hymn-writers such as Keith & Kristyn Getty and Sovereign Grace Music have reset old lyrics to new melodies, revised old hymns and republished them, or simply written a song in a hymn-like fashion such as "In Christ Alone".

-Revival

-The Oxyrhynchus hymn, regarded as the oldest known Christian hymn with both lyrics and musical notation, was revived in 2025 as part of a modern reinterpretation.
-The ancient hymn from the third century was re-recorded as a contemporary worship song by composers Chris Tomlin and Ben Fielding for the feature-length documentary The First Hymn, which traces the historical and theological journey of early Christian worship.
-The documentary was created by Australian historian and author John Dickson, and the new recording was released globally on April 11, 2025.

 Music and accompaniment

 In ancient and medieval times, string instruments such as the harp, lyre and lute were used with psalms and hymns.

 Since there is a lack of musical notation in early writings, the actual musical forms in the early church can only be surmised.
 During the Middle Ages a rich hymnody developed in the form of Gregorian chant or plainsong.
 This type was sung in unison, in one of eight church modes, and most often by monastic choirs.
-While they were written originally in Latin, many have been translated; a familiar example is the 4th century Of the Father's Heart Begotten sung to the 11th-[century plainsong Divinum Mysterium.
+While they were written originally in Latin, many have been translated; a familiar example is the 4th century Of the Father's Heart Begotten sung to the 11th-century plainsong Divinum Mysterium.